The information below will assist you in understanding the USC timetable and to locate the correct room at each of USC's study locations.

 Fields used in the timetable

 - Semesters, Sessions and Trimesters are the different teaching periods during the academic year.
+The Academic Calendar details the dates for these periods.

 - Lecture: A lecture involves a member of the teaching staff presenting themes and concepts related to a course of study to students.
-Most courses have one weekly lecture.

 - Laboratory: A laboratory is a practical class held in a computer, science, sport or nursing lab.
 Special footwear and/or clothing may be required to participate.